libxlsxwriter

 .

-Using you favourite editor create a file like the following called myexcel.c
+Using your source code editor create a file like the following called myexcel.c

 :